Echoes: A semantically-aligned music deepfake detection dataset: Abstract

 \section{Abstract}

 We introduce \textit{Echoes}, a new dataset for music deepfake detection designed for training and benchmarking detectors under realistic and provider-diverse conditions.
-Echoes comprises 3,577 tracks (110 hours of audio) spanning multiple genres (pop, rock, electronic), and includes content generated by ten popular AI music generation systems.
-To prevent shortcut learning and promote robust generalization, the dataset is deliberately constructed to be challenging, enforcing semantic-level alignment between spoofed audio and bona fide references.
+Echoes comprises 4\,468 AI-generated tracks (131 hours of audio) paired with 300 bona-fide references, spanning multiple genres (pop, rock, electronic), and includes content generated by 12 popular AI music generation systems.
+To prevent shortcut learning and promote robust generalization, the dataset is deliberately constructed to be challenging, enforcing semantic-level alignment between spoofed audio and bona-fide references.
 This alignment is achieved by conditioning generated audio samples directly on bona-fide waveforms or song descriptors.

 We evaluate Echoes in a cross-dataset setting against three existing AI-generated music datasets using state-of-the-art Wav2Vec2 XLS-R 2B representations.
 Results show that \textit{(i)} Echoes is the hardest in-domain dataset; \textit{(ii)} detectors trained on existing datasets transfer poorly to Echoes; \textit{(iii)} training on Echoes yields the strongest generalization performance.
+We further introduce complementary protocols on Echoes which show that generalizing to held-out generators remains difficult and that provider identity is more entangled in Echoes than in existing datasets.
 These findings suggest that provider diversity and semantic alignment help learn more transferable detection cues.
-Echoes is released publicly at \url{https://huggingface.co/datasets/Octavian97/Echoes} under \texttt{MIT license}.
+Echoes is released publicly at \url{https://huggingface.co/datasets/Octavian97/Echoes} under \texttt{CC-BY-SA}.